Yo-yo club: Overall total

-The table below shows the total number of relegations and promotions (of select clubs) between the top four tiers of English football as of the beginning of the 2020–21 season.
+The table below shows the total number of relegations and promotions (of select clubs) between the top four tiers of English football as of the beginning of the 2023–24 season.

+In bold those who have competed in the Premier League; in italics those who have never competed in the top flight at all.

+France

+In France, FC Metz have been noted as the club most frequently performing the ascenseur between Ligue 1 and Ligue 2 in the 21st century, with 8 relegations and promotions since 2002.

 Germany

 In German, yo-yo clubs are referred to as Fahrstuhlmannschaften (lit. lift teams or elevator teams).
 1. FC Nürnberg has been promoted or relegated 16 times between the first-tier Bundesliga and the second-tier 2.
 Bundesliga.
-Arminia Bielefeld (14 moves), VfL Bochum, Hertha BSC (both 12), Karlsruher SC and MSV Duisburg (both 11) each are also considered to be yo-yo clubs in German club football, as well as Hansa Rostock (16 moves) and Union Berlin (12) if the league system in the former East Germany is included in the statistics.
+Arminia Bielefeld (15 moves), VfL Bochum, Hertha BSC (both 12), Karlsruher SC and MSV Duisburg (both 11) are also considered to be yo-yo clubs in German club football, as well as Hansa Rostock (16 moves) and Union Berlin (12) if the league system in the former East Germany is included in the statistics.
 More recently, SC Paderborn 07 has become a yo-yo club.
 In 2014, the club was promoted to the first division.
 In 2017, it barely avoided relegation to the fourth division.
 In 2019, Paderborn reached the first division once again where they were immediately relegated to the second division once again.